A healthy breathing pattern is essential for physical, mental, and emotional wellbeing. So why don’t we pay more attention to it?

 This is not an exhaustive list, but rather some of the more common ways we develop inefficient breathing patterns.

-When this happens, our accessory (chest and neck muscles) step in, creating an inefficient “vertical” breathing style leaving us gasping for air, stressed out, and working a lot harder than we need to for our energy.
+When this happens, our accessories (chest and neck muscles) step in, creating an inefficient “vertical” breathing style leaving us gasping for air, stressed out, and working a lot harder than we need to for our energy.

 How many of these resonate with you?